Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 Eligibility for the HSP is determined by specific concession cards, including the Pensioner Concession Card, Commonwealth Seniors Health Card, and DVA Gold Card.
 These cards confirm financial and age-based eligibility for the program's benefits.

-These cards demonstrate financial and age-based eligibility for free hearing aids and assessments.
+These cards demonstrate financial and age-based eligibility for subsidised hearing aids and assessments.
 Next, learn how to verify your status.

 Checking Your Eligibility for the Government Hearing Services Program